- Ph.D., Civil and Environmental Engineering, Stanford University, 2021

 Dr. Bhattacharjee's expertise includes disaster risk management, uncertainty quantification, statistical analysis, machine learning, and qualitative research methods.
 She has also worked on projects assessing the cause of damage or collapse of structures following flooding, corrosion and deterioration, and impact.

-Dr. Bhattacharjee's ongoing research efforts include developing refinements to post-earthquake traffic demand modeling that incorporate the effects of business interruptions caused by building damage, developing models that quantify the risk posed by atmospheric pollution to components of electric power networks, and studying factors that affect the success of artist-in-residence programs at scientific and technical organizations.
+Dr. Bhattacharjee's ongoing research efforts include developing refinements to post-earthquake traffic demand modeling that incorporate the effects of business interruptions caused by building damage and developing models that quantify the risk posed by atmospheric pollution to components of electric power networks.